Apr 24th 2021

 At Geeklab, we've played with a lot of different terms in the past year, so having our internal taxonomy in place is something that's long overdue.
-We've played around with terms like campaigns, product pages, variations, apps, everything meaning sometimes the same, sometimes different things.
+We've played around with terms like tests, appcredits, campaign credits, campaigns, product pages, variations, apps, everything meaning sometimes the same, sometimes different things.

 Campaigns are as flexible as everything else in Geeklab.
 Campaigns do not actually hold any data inside them.
 Campaigns are used to measure different variants against each others as well as to get a campaign tracking link that will randomly distribute traffic between different variants inside that campaign.

 You can edit the campaign and attach different variants to it afterwards from the campaigns section.
-Removing a campaign or removing a variant from the campaign won't delete the variants or any of the datapoints.
+Deleting a campaign or removing a variant from the campaign won't delete the variants or any of the data-points.